 What we’re doing to improve accessibility

 ShawTrust conducted an accessibility audit of our website which highlighted some areas for us to focus on fixing.
 We also get a weekly update from SiteMorse which shows us the accessibility priorities we need to focus on and we’re working through these with our digital team to fix them.

 Preparation of this accessibility statement

-This website was last tested on 17 September 2020.
-The test was carried out by ShawTrust.
+This website was last tested by ShawTrust on 17 September 2020.
+It’s now tested weekly by SiteMorse.

 ShawTrust tested the entire website for underlying technical errors or issues that could cause accessibility barriers using automated tools.
 They also manually tested the website with experienced pan-disabled testers, many of which use assistive technologies.